ChessWarrior/ChessWarrior/README.md

 # ChessWarrior
-Final Project of 2018 Artificial Intelligence at Tongji Univ.
+Final Project of Spring 2018 Artificial Intelligence at Tongji Univ.

 A Chess AI based on Alphago and Alphago Zero

+Currently finished supervised learning with alpha-beta search.

 # Demo